soonkuk/mitum-sdk-js/README.md

 const fact = new Currency.WithdrawsFact(token, senderAddress, [item]);

 const memo = "";
-const operation = new Operation(SIG_TYPE.DEFAULT, fact, memo);
+const operation = new Operation(fact, memo);
-operation.sign(senderPrivate);
+operation.sign(senderPrivate, null);
 ```

 ## Appendix

 ### Set version of hints

-To change the mitum version of every objects, add the following code to the part where the app is initialized.
+To change the mitum version of every objects, add the following code to the part where the app is initialized or required.

 The default version is `v0.0.1`.